 The chapters, for the most part, contain, besides irregular sections of the narrative, separate essays on the political elements.
 Mr. Cayley, venturing into historical literature, has been delighted by the crisp conciseness of certain axioms and epigrams which he imitates with a strong confidence in the general effect.
 Starting with the French Revolution of 1848, which he carefully misunderstands, he attributes its success, partly to the laxity of morals in the capital, partly to the number of convicts at large in the capital.
-An amusing imbecility is displayed in his illustration of this theory of the connexion between immorality and revolution.
+An amusing imbeeility is displayed in his illustration of this theory of the connexion between immorality and revolution.
 He refers to Lamartine's account of Emma Hamilton, considering it a proof of national depravity that M. Lamartine did not treat that unhappy woman with less sympathy than she has received from numerous English writers.
 This reminds me of the godly captain who said the French were beaten at Waterloo because they played with immorally-painted cards, and charged in columns.
-However, Mr. Cayley goes on to say that the chiefs of the secret societies embezzled most of the funds collected for political purposes, which is a scandalous and puerile assertion, since har Cayley has no authority for the statement, or for the libeline writes against some of the most respectable men in France.
-Nor does he know what were the numbers, or the principles of the associations he alludes to.
+However, Mr. Cayley goes on to say that the chiefs of the secret societies embezzled most of the funds collected for political purposes, which is a scandalous and puerile assertion, since Mr. Cayley has no authority for the statement, or for the libel he writes against some of the most respectable men in France.
+Nor does he have been and feeble. know what were the numbers, or the principles of the associations he alludes to.
 In describing the three days of February he asserts that the majority of the National Guard supported the king, that the populace began by murdering the troops, that helpless persons were assassinated, and that the Palais Royal and the Tuileries were sacked for the sake of booty.
 All this is notoriously and gratuitously false.
 What follows concerning the provisional Government is a wordy imitation of Burke's eloquent rhapsody on the Revolution.
-Thence to the election of the President, Mr. Cavley's narrative is a tame and commonplace recapitulation of events too well-known to be successfully misrepresented.
-It is a proof of his perfect incapacity to deal with historical subjects that he describes Louis Napoleon as representing, in France, "the principle of legitimacy," the "hereditary principle," which "appears so strongly implanted in man's nature, that it cannot have been put there but for good purpose."
+Thence to the election of the President, Mr. Caylev's narrative is a tame and commonplace recapitulation of events too well-known to be successfully misrepresented.
+It is a proof of his perfect incapacity to deal and rancour.
+Had a sensible man undertaken Mr. Cayley's task, and written with historical subjects that he describes Louis Napoleon as representing, in as unambiguously as he against the principles of the revolution of 1848, and France, "the principle of legitimacy," the "hereditary principle," which "appears so strongly implanted in man's nature, that it cannot have been put there but for good purpose."
 Declining a philosophical discussion with such a writer, we must remind him that there is a dynasty called the Bourbon, and that he ought, when he began his political studies, to have read back a little in the history of France.

-Mr. Cayley, who talks of principles implanted in man's nature for good purposes, quotes the oaths and the speeches of Louis Napoleon, on being other term, they have been called, indifferently, republics or states.
+other term, they have been called, indifferently, republics or states.
 The word "democratic," as a qualification of republic, signifies that the people are to be governed as they like, and not as any body else likes.
 Now, the meaning of the oath to remain faithful to the democratic republic, if it meant anything at all, was to remain faithful to the state in which the people had their own way.
 To suppose that the President meant to swear, or the assembly to impose, fidelity to the state in which the rabble was uppermost, is sheer nonsense.